What we know about the victims of the Bondi Beach shooting in Australia

 French President Emmanuel Macron also shared a statement about Elkayam's death on X: "I am thinking of his family and loved ones and express to them the full solidarity of the nation," Macron wrote.

 According to a LinkedIn page that NBC News has verified as belonging to Elkayam, he was an IT systems administrator who recently moved from France to Australia "to explore new opportunities."
+He was an employee of NBCUniversal, the parent company of NBC News.

 Eli Schlanger

-“He was truly an incredible guy,” his cousin, Zalman Lewis, said in a post on Instagram that he shared with a picture of Schlanger.
+“He was truly an incredible guy,” Zalman Lewis, his cousin, said in a post on Instagram that he shared with a picture of Schlanger.

 Rabbi Eli Schlanger.